 Robbins has a teaching staff of nine, and the classes are combined in different ways depending on the number of students in each grade.
-For 2014/15, we have a full day kindergarten, 1st, 2nd, 3rd, 4th, and 5th grades.
-The 6th, 7th, and 8th grades change classes and rotate through 3 teachers throughout the day.
-There are six aides to assist both in the classroom and in the afternoon intervention program for students who need a little more support.
+For 2016/17, we have a full day Tk/kindergarten, 1st, 2nd/3rd, 4th, 5th and 6th grades.
+The 7th, and 8th grades change classes and rotate through 2 teachers throughout the day.
+There are three aides to assist both in the classroom and in the afternoon intervention program for students who need a little more support.

-Each site has a breakfast and lunch program, a school secretary-bookkeeper, a bus driver/maintenance person, and a part-time custodian.
-Free bus transportation is available from the Yuba City area to Winship, and from Knights Landing area to Robbins.
+We have a breakfast and lunch program, a school secretary-bookkeeper, a bus driver/maintenance person, and a part-time custodian.
+Free bus transportation is available.

 Our rural atmosphere and old-fashioned family values are a rarity in this era, and we are proud to say that our schools offer sound educational training along with a good dose of character.
 Our test scores have improved dramatically over the past couple of years, and we are continually fine-tuning our curriculum and our staff to offer quality education to small groups of lucky children.